drgavinr/cc-by-data/README.md

 - [army-pay](https://github.com/drgavinr/cc-by-data/tree/main/army-pay): catalogues of pay warrants and transcripts of treasurers' accounts.
   - [essex-army-accounts](https://github.com/drgavinr/cc-by-data/tree/main/army-pay/essex-army-accounts): transcripts of the accounts of the treasurers for the Earl of Essex's army.
   - [warrants](https://github.com/drgavinr/cc-by-data/tree/main/army-pay/warrants): catalogue of sub-series of pay warrants in TNA, SP 28.
+  - [military-careers](https://github.com/drgavinr/cc-by-data/blob/main/army-pay/military-careers.md): notes, references, and examples about sources for tracing the careers of parliamentarian military units and personnel.
 - [authors](https://github.com/drgavinr/cc-by-data/tree/main/authors): list of over 1,900 authors of publications and theses relevant to the British Civil Wars.
 Most linked to Wikidata IDs.
 This is a subset of data from the [By The Sword Linked wiki](https://github.com/drgavinr/btsl/) released separately under a more permissive licence.
 - [bucks-loss-accounts](https://github.com/drgavinr/cc-by-data/tree/main/bucks-loss-accounts): catalogue of parish loss accounts from Buckinghamshire.
 - [compounding](https://github.com/drgavinr/cc-by-data/tree/main/compounding): structured data about cases and people listed in *Calendar of the Committee for Compounding*.